thedarkwriter/courseware-lms-content/courses/01-puppet/01-2103-Puppet-NTP.md

 ###Slide 2
-In this lesson, we give you an overview of how to use Puppet Enterprise to:
+In this course, we give you an overview of how to use Puppet Enterprise to:

 *to install the NTP module
 *add classes from the NTP module to your agent